fix

 How can attackers leverage common security misconfigurations?

-It is important to understand attackers' thought and attack processes to effectively mitigate security misconfiguration-related risks.
+It is important to understand attackers' thoughts and attack processes to effectively mitigate security misconfiguration-related risks.
 Therefore we will look into 3 real-life examples of security misconfigurations and how attackers can exploit them.

 Use of default credentials/weak passwords